viviann224/Cache-ual-Cornerv2/README.md

 **ACKNOWLEDGMENTS**:
-All rights are reserved to Vivian Tuong Nguyen, Will McCrory, Priya Ammaiyappan, Sergey Sambros, Vivian Tuong Nguyen.
+All rights are reserved to Vivian Tuong Nguyen, Will McCrory, Priya Ammaiyappan, Sergey Sambros, Dennis Markham.
 Do not alter or manipulate content and images from the authors listed above.
 Copyright   :copyright: 2018